The Graph Control displays information sequentially left to right along

 commonly call them Multi-Axes) can have a left and or right y axis, two

-plotting styles, and its own annotation layer.
+plotting styles, and its own annotation layers.
 The Scientific Graph also

 supports two x axes, one at top and one at bottom.
 Any axis can be log